Bank of England holds off more stimulus as vaccines roll out - WTMJ

 The central bank has been proactive through the pandemic, cutting its main interest rate to a record low of 0.1% and splashing out a further 450 billion pounds ($615 billion) in its bond-buying program.

-That has spurred hopes that lockdown restrictions will be eased sooner, allowing the economy to recover quickly.

-“With the vaccine rollout going well, and cases now falling rapidly, there is a good chance that the economy will record a rapid bounce in activity through the middle of the year,” said James Smith, an economist at ING.
-“That in turn reduces the pressure to inject additional stimulus.”

 The bank will hold a news conference later.
-In addition to the bank’s view on the the vaccine rollout, there will be interest on how the recently agreed trade deal between the U.K. and the European Union will affect the British economy.
+In addition to the bank’s view on the the vaccine rollout, there will be interest on what Governor Andrew Bailey says about the recently agreed trade deal between the U.K. and the European Union.

 It’s clear that businesses are facing difficulties related to the new economic arrangements with the EU.
 Though the trade deal, which came into force at the start of the year, means there are no tariffs on goods exported or quotas on the amount sold, businesses are facing additional costs related to more form-filling and customs checks.